Partial regularity for $\mathbb{A}$-quasiconvex functionals with Orlicz growth: Introduction

-By making different choices of $F$ and $\mathbb{A}$, functionals of the form \eqref{eq:functionalform} provide a versatile approach to various energy minimization problems not only in elasticity, but also in broader contexts, such as continuum mechanics and fluid dynamics.
-For a detailed discussion on these applications; see, for instance, \cite{bartnik_constraint_2004,BehnGmeinederSchiffer, conti_symmetric_2020, FonsecaMuller, friedrichs_boundary-value_1947, fuchs_variational_2000}.
-Once suitable boundary conditions and semiconvexity assumptions on the integrands are imposed, it is then possible to establish the existence of minimizers of functionals \eqref{eq:functionalform} in suitable spaces of weakly differentiable functions.
+By making different choices of $F$ and $\mathbb{A}$, functionals of the form \eqref{eq:functionalform} provide a versatile approach to various energy minimization problems not only in elasticity, but also in broader contexts, such as continuum mechanics and fluid dynamics, {and also in problems from general relativity}.
+For a detailed discussion on these applications, see, for instance, \cite{bartnik_constraint_2004,BehnGmeinederSchiffer, conti_symmetric_2020, dain, FonsecaMuller, friedrichs_boundary-value_1947, fuchs_variational_2000}.
+Once {appropriate} boundary conditions and semiconvexity assumptions on the integrands are imposed, it is then possible to establish the existence of minimizers of functionals \eqref{eq:functionalform} in suitable spaces of weakly differentiable functions.

 Once this is achieved, it is then natural to inquire as to which conditions have to be assumed on $F$ for minimizers to share better regularity properties than generic competitors.
 In the present paper, we deal with this question in the realm of gradient H\"{o}lder regularity.
 Since the minimization of \eqref{eq:functionalform} is a genuinely vectorial problem, it is well-known that minimizers are not necessarily fully $\hold^{1, \alpha}$-regular in general (see, e.g., \cite{DeGiorgi1968, giusti1968esempio, mazya_examples_1968}).
 Consequently, a \textsc{De Giorgi-Nash-Moser} theory is not available.
 In this regard, a suitable substitute is provided by the ($\hold_{\locc}^{1,\alpha}$-)\emph{partial regularity} of minimizers, meaning that they are of class $\hold^{1,\alpha}_\text{loc}(U)$ for all $0<\alpha<1$, where $U\subset\Omega$ is a relatively open set with full Lebesgue measure: $\mathscr{L}^{n}(\Omega\setminus U)=0$.